Employer Wants Termination During Sick Leave

 • -> UWV dismissal permit (after 104 weeks)

-The dismissal prohibition during illness
+The dismissal prohibition during sick leave

 1